Thursday, July 22, 2010

 7:00am – The window is open and the birds are singing.
 It’s sunny, but cool.
 I realize it’s Saturday and I don’t have to work today.
 I get up, go take a pee, and brush what’s left of my teeth.
 MY WIFE is still asleep.
 I have a doubleheader this morning at Smith Field in Brighton.

 7:05am – I light a Kool and sit in my underwear, going over the scorebook from the season thus far.
 I’m the manager of the Bombers, a good group of guys to play ball with.
 I’ve played ball with them on Saturday mornings since moving to Watertown in 1994.
 Today we play at 9am.
-I’ll be at the field by 8am.
-I’ll have 15 minutes, at least, until anyone else shows up.
-It’s nice to sit there in the cool morning, listening to the birds singing, doing some light stretching and imagining all of the possibilities that the day might hold in store.
+I’ll be at the field by 8am at the latest.
+I’ll have 10 minutes, at least, until anyone else shows up.
+It’s nice to sit there in the cool morning, listening to the birds sing, doing some light stretching and imagining all of the possibilities that the day might hold in store.

 7:15am – I finish my cigarette, strip down, and hop into the shower.
-I turn on the hot water full-blast, letting it wash over my body, loosening my muscles.
+I turn on the hot water full-blast, letting it wash over my body and loosen the muscles.
 While standing in the shower, I reflect on how much my life has changed this decade.

 I have a good job, which I got as a result of having gone to broadcasting school.
 I’m off of drugs.
 I play softball in two different leagues full of good people.
 Best of all, I’m married to a beautiful and supremely funny woman.